 The lack of modern and effective Regulations, to give effect to the provisions in the Minerals Act, over the last decade resulted in ineffective management and poor regulation of mining and mining related activities, and the Minerals Sector in general; with the resultant deleterious effects on the environment and on host communities, as well as the poor collection of revenue due to the State.
-The MEEA drafted Regulations which went to Cabinet in October 2012, and which were then forwarded to the Finance and General Purposes (F&GP) Committee for consideration.
-The F&GP proposed recommendations for further amendment of these said Regulations which are currently being finalized for returning to Cabinet.
+The MEEA in collaboration with other Government Ministries and agencies has finalized new regulations for the Minerals Sector.
+These regulations will be submitted to Cabinet in the second quarter of 2015.
+It is expected that they will be subsequently laid in Parliament for negative resolution.